sunpy/sunpy.org/posts/2013/2013-07-21-sunpy-at-scipy.rst

 .. post:: 21 July 2013
    :author: Stuart Mumford
-   :tags: scipy talk outreach conference
+   :tags: scipy, talk, outreach, conference
    :category: Update

 This year I was lucky enough to be able to attend the annual Scientific Python conference (SciPy 2013) in Austin, Texas.